magentabusiness/magentabusiness.github.io/docs/user-guide/install/cluster/minikube-cluster-setup.md

 ```
 {: .copy-code}

-Type **'yes'** when prompted, if you are running ThingsBoard in `high-availability` `DEPLOYMENT_TYPE` for the first time or don't have configured Redis cluster.
+Type **'yes'** when prompted, if you are running IoT Hub in `high-availability` `DEPLOYMENT_TYPE` for the first time or don't have configured Redis cluster.

-Execute the following command to deploy ThingsBoard resources:
+Execute the following command to deploy IoT Hub resources:

 ```
 ./k8s-deploy-resources.sh